SandraCalero/holbertonschool-higher_level_programming/README.md

 - How to make HTTP POST/PUT/etc. request
 - How to fetch JSON resources
 - How to manipulate data from an external service

+## 0x14.
+JavaScript - Web scraping

+### General

+- Why JavaScript programming is amazing
+- How to manipulate JSON data
+- How to use request and fetch API
+- How to read and write a file using fs module